 The Cliff Notes Of Me

-I wrote my first piece of music, a ditty titled "DADDY-O", at age three; singing it incessantly to anyone who would listen.
+I wrote my first piece of music, a ditty entitled "DADDY-O", at age three; singing it incessantly to anyone who would listen.
 (A great believer in economy, 40 years later it was recycled for a baby segment on the Today Show).
 In 5th grade I picked up the Alto Sax and promptly got a wax apple stuck in the bell.
 My woodwind career suddenly over, piano lessons began with a certain Mrs. Marischini.
 She had a Beehive and was hot in a vintage Ann Margaret kind of way; unfortunately, I was apparently talented, and quickly outgrew her.
 My lessons continued, exposing me to a variety of increasingly eccentric teachers till, serendipitously, due to my dad’s being transferred to Cleveland, I got a chance to study with Jeff Hutton who played keyboards with pop super group "THE RASPBERRIES".
 He opened up my head to the world of improvising; and that was that.
 Returning to the Jersey Shore, I began formal composition and theory lessons and started playing in bands.
 Accepted as a Freshman composition major at Ithaca College, I began four years of intensive study with Pulitzer Prize Winning Czech composer Karel Husa; learning a lot and eventually graduating.

 End of youth.